kjappelbaum/mofdscribe/docs/source/datasets.rst

     :class: hint

     For some applications (e.g., nested cross-validation) you want to construct a subset of the dataset.
 You can do so easily using the :py:func:`~mofdscribe.datasets.dataset.StructureDataset.get_subset` function.

+.. admonition:: Dataframe conventions
+    :class: note

+    When we also provide a :py:class:`pandas.DataFrame` for the dataset, we follow these conventions:

+    * dataframe is accessible via the :py:attr:`~mofdscribe.datasets.dataset.StructureDataset._df` attribute
+    * outputs of simulations are prefixed with :code:`output`
+    * features are prefixed with :code:`features`
+    * additional infos such as hashes are prefixed with :code:`info`